 - Legislation that assesses additional charges on employers beyond NHRS board-approved rate changes;

-- Legislation that expands the eligibility of NHRS membership to positions not currently covered by the plan;
+- Legislation that expands the eligibility of NHRS membership to positions not currently covered by the plan; and,

 - Legislation further restricting a municipality’s ability to employ NHRS retirees in part-time positions or the imposition of any fees or penalties associated with such employment.